vsieplus/AI-CS/train/README.md

 the one presented in DDC (sections 4.2/4.3 [here](https://arxiv.org/pdf/1703.06891.pdf)).
 In addition to concatenating one-hot representations of chart level, we concatenate one-hot representations of chart type (single or double) as well, to represent the difference in chart densities between singles and doubles charts.
+Note that because step placement must be performed for both singles and doubles charts, a single placement model may be used with different selection models.
+This is in contrast to the selection models themselves, as discussed below.

 ### Step Selection